Liquor theft from a Fresno gas station caught on camera

-FRESNO, California (KSEE) – A suspected thief is seen on a security camera footage taking a bottle of high-end from behind the counter at a Fresno gas station.
+FRESNO, California (KGPE) – A suspected thief is seen on a security camera footage taking a bottle of high-end from behind the counter at a Fresno gas station.

 It happened earlier this week at the Shell gas-station on McKinley Avenue and Peach Avenue.